High Speed Buffers

 how do you decide which buffer is the right one for you:

 The big question of the moment!!

 Let me see if I can reduce this down to an incredibly simple answer for you:

 Which you can see which car polisher and polishing kit I recommend by going to "Car Polishing for Beginners"

 Let's do a review of what we have learned:

-- Any of the buffers from above would make my list of top picks for car polishers. (that link will take you to my boat polisher page, but it has all my top picks for the high speed polishers I recommend)
+- Any of the buffers from this page would make my list of top picks for car polishers. (that link will take you to my boat polisher page, but it has all my top picks for the high speed polishers I recommend)